Waterfront Market: Ownership and management

 The entire facility of Waterfront Market is owned and operated by Ithra Dubai, a real estate development and asset management company wholly owned by the Investment Corporation of Dubai (ICD).
+Bhatia General Contracting (BGCC), a firm that helped shape Dubai's early growth since 1970s, delivered the Dubai Waterfront Market, one of its landmark civic infrastructure projects.
 Since its inception in 2016, Ithra Dubai has been tasked with the management of large-scale and mixed-use projects across Dubai.
-Some of its key projects include the Waterfront Market, One Za'abeel, Deira Enrichment Project, etc. with key focus upon developing sustainable, community-focused destinations by integrating commerce and lifestyle in line with Dubai's long-term urban vision.
+Some of its key projects include the Waterfront Market, One Za'abeel, Dubai Gold District, Deira Enrichment Project, etc. with key focus upon developing sustainable, community-focused destinations by integrating commerce and lifestyle in line with Dubai's long-term urban vision.